CALS 183 Communication Methods Lecture Four Outline,

 Quiz on Present Yourself is NEXT WEEK Sept 29.
 You must be on time or you will lose points!

-page paper critiquing a formal speech given outside of class (due: Oct 30, 4pm) peer edited.
+page paper critiquing a formal speech given outside of class (due: Oct 30, 4pm) peer edited by a lab mate.

 Old Handouts available in folder in the front of the room.